Close Menu

 Last week, my son had a full meltdown at our local grocery store.

-I want to share what happened and the toddler tantrum tips that actually worked when I was standing in the cereal aisle, feeling like the worst parent alive.
+I want to share exactly what happened and the toddler tantrum tips that actually worked when I was standing in the cereal aisle, feeling like the worst parent alive.

 What Happened at the Grocery Store

-The trip started fine.
 My son was in his striped pajamas (yes, we left the house like that), happily exploring the bottom shelves.

 A toddler boy wearing blue and white striped pajamas exploring the bottom shelves of a grocery store aisle.